The Void Ahead

 - A long range video picture from a Mars satellite shows the Moon leaving Earth- this is remarkable resolution.
 In 2007, NASA's Mars Reconnaissance Orbiter did in fact take a still picture of the Earth and the Moon from Mars orbit, 142 million kilometers (88 million miles) away.
 Coincidentally, the phases of the Earth and Moon and their relative positions in the NASA photograph are very similar to the picture on the Big Screen.

 - The "gravity disruption" described by the GTV newscaster is a reasonable estimate of the damage caused by the Moon being torn from orbit.
 The earthquakes along the San Andreas fault, and Yugoslavia and Southern France, occur in well-known fault zones.
-Historically, "Yugoslavia" no longer existed in 1999, and the bare newsroom (with no live footage displayed behind the newscaster) is somewhat dated.
+Historically, "Yugoslavia" no longer existed in 1999 (a rump state known internationally as "Serbia and Montenegro" named itself the "Federal Republic of Yugoslavia" from 1992 to 2003).
+The bare newsroom (with no live footage displayed behind the newscaster, and the Trimline telephones) is somewhat dated.

 - Series publicity was wildly inaccurate: according to ITC publicity the Moon is split in two by the explosion and Moonbase Alpha hurtles into space on a chunk ripped away.
 This was neither in the script or completed episode.

 Numerous fatalities including Jim Nordstrom, Eric Sparkman, Frank Warren.
 The population of 311 is presumably the figure just before the Breakaway, which killed several pilots.

 - Note the female security guard shown in some scenes- she is rarely seen (another appearance is in Guardian Of Piri).